faranalytics/socketnaut/README.md

 agent.log.setLevel(Level.DEBUG);
 ```
 ### Log to a File using a Rotating File Handler
 Socketnaut's `Logger` may be configured however you choose.
 You can `connect` or `disconnect` _Streams_ logging Nodes from the logging graph.
 You can reference the Nodes by importing them from Socketnaut's index.
-In this example Socketnaut's `Logger`, `Formatter`, and `ConsoleHandler` is imported.
+In this example Socketnaut's `Logger`, `Formatter`, and `ConsoleHandler` are imported.
 ```ts
 import { logger, formatter, consoleHandler } from 'socketnaut';
 ```